scootsmagoo/filtersfast-next/SETUP.md

 ### Alternative Providers

 If you prefer Mailgun, AWS SES, Postmark, etc., add a provider module in `lib/email/` similar to `sendgrid.ts` and point `EMAIL_PROVIDER` to your implementation.

+### Cron / Background Processing

+- Run `npm run cron:email-campaigns` on a schedule (e.g. every 5 minutes) to process scheduled or in-flight campaigns on servers where the Next.js app alone isn't long-lived.
+- Admin actions (“Send now”, “Schedule”, “Resume”) automatically enqueue in-process background jobs; the cron job serves as a safety net and for worker environments.

 ---